Kittyhacker101-Software/KatWeb/README.md

 ### Linux Packages
 - Arch Linux users can install the [katweb](https://aur.archlinux.org/packages/katweb/) AUR package.
-- Debian/Ubuntu packages are currently in development.
-- CentOS packages are currently in development

 ## Using KatWeb
 After you have extracted the compressed release, you can run the right build for your platform.